Dairy Science Information

 The Dairy Spray Drying / milk powder production process begins with liquid milk (skim milk, whole milk, fat filled milk, buttermilk or whey etc)

 The milk when it arrives at the factory is rapid tested for temperature, hygiene, antibiotics, water addition and adulteration.

 Raw whole milk has varying Fat & Solids Not Fat (SNF) content and typically between 3.5% and 4.5% Fat and 8% to 9% SNF giving typical Total Solids of 12.5%.
-Developing countries are milk solids usually lower and care should be taken in ensuring that costs / yields are calculated accurately for any planned high volume dairy manufacturing plant and we suggest you prepare a very detailed yield spreadsheet.
+Developing countries are milk solids usually lower and care should be taken in ensuring that costs / yields are calculated accurately for any planned high volume dairy spray drying plant and we suggest you prepare a very detailed yield spreadsheet.

 Milk is mostly collected in insulated tankers from dairy farms or milk collection stations.
 Prior to collection the driver will carry out quality and measurement tests to ensure the milk is of the required quality.

 Adulteration of milk in some countries is prolific and a real barrier to globally operating companies establishing facilities due to the high brand risk involved.

 When the milk arrives at the dairy spray drying plant it is usually separated into cream and skimmed milk to enable standardization of the fat content prior to spray drying.
 High volume manufacturers will automate this cream fat standardization using an inline “standomat” which doses cream back into the skim to give the correct fat % in the milk to be processed.

 Some high volume spray drying plants particularly in the US also standardise the SNF content to maximise yields and give a consistent quality.

 The microbial quality of spray dryed milk powders is very important and it is possible at this early stage of spray drying to take out 99.9% of the spore-forming bacteria by either bacto-fugation or microfiltration prior to heat treatment.